Brandonyli/brandonleeJIPCAD.github.io/index.md

 This generator was tricky to implement because creating a generator that would take in any mathematical function necessitated changes to the proprietary NOME language.
 This required understanding ANTLR4, as well as how the language gets lexed and parsed in the NOME3 Project before reaching the generator.
 The language changes also needed to be stable so that the calling of meshes, groups, instances, and other generators were not affected.

+Functions are passed into this generator by "naming" the object as the function itself in the NOM file.
+This quirk allows the ANTLR parser to pass in the raw function as a STD::String to the General Cartesian Surface C++ class, which then parses it into a mathematical formula, before outputting the corresponding points and faces.
+Current implementation requires the parentheses in the function to be changed to brackets, in order to not interfere with the lexer definitions for parentheses.
+This is subject to change.
+Functions must also be placed with quotations, see end of section for code examples.

 My generator was written in C++, and takes in a function of form z(x,y) along with 4 parameters that define the function's range and number of segments in x and y.

 #### The Scene